SYNchroACK/intelmq/docs/proposal.md

 **Procedure:**

 * `intelmqctl` will not perform any action to a bot which is already running.
-* if Run mode: stream
+* if Run mode: continuous
   - if Process manager: PID
     - intelmqctl will check if there is a PID file
     - if PID file exists, do nothing